Tucker Carlson Should Own His Homophobia

 Earlier this week, Carlson was fulminating on Fox News about a Washington Post reporter investigating his college days and old year books.

 We’re probably on the cusp of an all too tedious cancel culture debate.
 You can already mumble out the talking points in your sleep: Tucker was only joking!
 This was thirty years ago!
 He was young!
 He’s being cancelled by humourless woke SJWs.

 My suggestion is that any discussion of cancelling Carlson is red herring.
-Fox News has already made clear that they’re sticking with him no matter what because their audience loves him.
+As Jack Shafer pointed out on Politico, Fox News has already made clear that they’re sticking with him no matter what because their audience loves him.
 Since Fox will remain wedded to Carlson, it’s better to ask what his 1991 homophobia says about him and the American right.